 The third dancer will weave in his/her starting direction to the end of the set (A) then all the way to B, then back to his/her starting position.
 Everyone will dance twice the distance A-B.

-ALWAYS be clear which line is being danced - and with whom, as there may be several options - listen to what you are told to do!
-Often, start by facing your partner and passing right shoulders.
-Pass the next person left to left, then right to right, etc, all the time moving in the same direction.
-At the END of the line of dancers who are 'reeling', you turn around and on the way back pass the first person coming towards you with the SAME shoulder as you passed the last person before you turned around.
+At the END of the line of dancers who are 'reeling', you turn around (loop back) and on the way back pass the first person coming towards you with the same shoulder as you passed the last person before you looped back.
 Simple when you get the hang of it, and often danced quite fast.
 Think of it as passing right/left/right/left/turn/left/right/left etc. Some callers say you turn with a ghost person at each end of the line - this is just another way of explaining that you come back in with the same shoulder or hand that you went out with - having used up one move with the ghost.
 Reels can be for as few as three people or for many more.
-More complex reels includes dolphin reels and grimstock heys (explained above), shetland reels (explained below), push-off heys and Morris heys, all of which are easy if you practise them often enough.
+More complex reels includes dolphin reels and grimstock heys (explained above), Shetland reels (explained below), push-off heys and Morris heys, all of which are easy if you practise them often enough.
 In contra dance a hey is just a reel - a different term for the same thing.
-Some callers will say "hey hey hey" - this just means do a reel.
-Reels that are diagonal often give the most trouble: the rule is the same - make sure you know which straight line is involved.
+The term 'hey' is apparently from French dance, a long time ago.
+Some American callers will say "hey hey hey" - this just means do a reel.
+Reels that are diagonal or intersecting often give the most trouble: the rule is the same - make sure you know which straight line is involved.

 I always explain that if there is an even number of people in a simple reel (4,6,8 etc) then whatever happens at one end happens at the other (right/turn/right OR left/turn/left at both ends).
 If there is an odd number of people in the reel (3,5,7 etc) then at one end it will be right/turn/right and at the other it will be left/turn/left.